 The key question is: Do you have adequate cyber security in place?
-With the upcoming General Data Protection Regulation (GDPR), it is crucial that you have systems in place to protect any data you hold on EU citizens.
-Take a look at our previous blog post on GDPR.
+With General Data Protection Regulation (GDPR) in effect, it is crucial that you have systems in place to protect any data you hold on EU citizens.

-There were several breaches in 2017 to high profile companies, making it all the more real that it could happen to anyone.
+There were several breaches to high profile companies, making it all the more real that it could happen to anyone.
 Some of these included:

 - Equifax – Hackers stole the data of 145 million people, highlighting the danger of storing such a large quantity of data on people.